ndmekala/google-homepage/README.md

 # google-homepage
-Cloning the Google homepage for The Odin Project
+*Cloning the Google homepage for The Odin Project*
+* So far, I have completed the freeCodeCamp.org basic HTML and CSS course.
+* My project is to clone the Google home page.